srush98/ccgc5501-bigiamchallenge-writeup/challenge3.md

 ## Challenge Statement

-The objective of this challenge was to exploit overly permissive SNS (Simple Notification Service) policies, subscribe to a topic, and capture the flag by analyzing messages received via the topic.
+The goal of Challenge 3 is to exploit an overly permissive IAM policy on an Amazon SNS topic to subscribe without authorization, intercept notifications, and capture the flag within the message.
+The challenge highlights the risks of weak access controls in cloud environments.

 ## IAM Policy